Dryomyza anilis: Larva

 At the first instar stage of the larvae, the insect is 1.67–2.96 mm long and 0.41–0.59 mm wide.
 Anterior spiracles (openings on the outer covering) are not yet present, while pale yellow posterior spiracles have developed.
 Four sets of peripheral processes are present.
 An important component of fly anatomy is the cephalopharyngeal skeleton.
 The skeleton usually has one or two mouth hooks to allow the fly to move and feed.
 As the fly matures, its cephalopharyngeal skeleton also modifies with time to maximize the fly's ability to take in nutrients.
 A set of muscles called the cibarial dilator muscles connect to the skeleton and function to lift the roof of the pharynx, widening the lumen and allowing for more space.
 At the first instar stage, the cephalopharyngeal skeleton is brown-black in color and 0.28–0.33 mm long.
 The segments vary in pigmentation but contain 3–4 rows of dark pigmentation and are followed by a series of smaller, colorless spinules that extend from the outer edge of the larvae's body to the midline.
 Lateral bars fuse together to form a mouth-hook-like structure.

 The second instar is similar to the third instar larva.
-The length at this point ranges from 2.74–4.71 mm, with a maximum width of around 0.61–0.91 mm.
+The length at this point ranges from 2.74 to 4.71 mm, with a maximum width of around 0.61–0.91 mm.
 Anterior spiracles are now present and are a pale yellow color.
 There is a plate, found on the front surface of the fly, curved upwards at both ends.
 The cephalopharyngeal skeleton is 0.57–0.61 mm long.
 Mandibular sclerites (hardened portions of the exoskeletons) exist as long, narrow, mouth-hooks that appear triangular from a side-view.
 Dentary sclerites located next to the mandible are pointed down, and are lightly pigmented towards the back of the fly.
 Small sclerites are present between the mandibular ones, and an additional sclerite is found on the posterior end near the hypostome (a structure found near the mouth which allows an animal to anchor itself firmly on another to suck, as in the tick's hypostome).

 The third instar stage is 4.10–9.42 mm long and 0.76–2.13 mm wide.
 The integument is translucent, the body's overall shape comes to resemble a mix between a cone, and cylinder (with the front end of the insect becoming more pointed).
 Tubercules are no longer present from segments 1–11.
 The cephalopharyngeal skeleton is dark brown-black and 0.93–1.05 mm long.
 Mandibular sclerites are well-developed and present in pairs on either end of the body.
 Dentary sclerites are also paired and found separately near the margin of the mandibular sclerites.
 The hypostomal sclerite is not fused with any others and has anterior rami—particular branches—that are wider than on its posterior side.